redhat-developer/odo/docs/proposals/odo-v3-cli.md

 - row/component marked with `*` at the begging of the line is the one that is also in the current directory.
 - `TYPE` corresponds to the `langauge` field in `devfile.yaml` tools, this should also correspond to `odo.dev/project-type` label.
-- `RUNNING IN` indicates in what modes the component is running. `Dev` means the component is running in development mode (`odo dev`). `Deploy` indicates that the component is running in deploy mode (`odo deploy`), `None` means that the component is currently not running on cluster. `Unknown` indicates that odo can't detect in what mode is component running. `Unknown` will also be used for compoennt that are running on the cluster but are not managed by odo.
+- `RUNNING IN` indicates in what modes the component is running. `Dev` means the component is running in development mode (`odo dev`). `Deploy` indicates that the component is running in deploy mode (`odo deploy`), `None` means that the component is currently not running on cluster. `Unknown` indicates that odo can't detect in what mode is component running. `Unknown` will also be used for component that are running on the cluster but are not managed by odo.
 - `PATH` column is displayed only if the command was executed with `--path` flag.
 It shows the path in which the component "lives".
 This is relative path to a given `--path`.